 can do this, you will need to hire a surveyor.

 good money, is advocating you hire a professional to take a

 look at this free boat.
-This initial visit isn't for a full-survey
+This initial visit is not for a full-survey

 boat for obvious issues that would make the boat a bad

 choice.
-He can be your eyes too, if you're a long way from
+He can be your eyes too, especially if you are a